Crozzers/pocketsphinx-python-wheels/README.md

 # pocketsphinx-python-wheels
-A collection of pre-built wheels for PocketSphinx (the [bambocher fork](https://github.com/bambocher/pocketsphinx-python))
+A collection of pre-built wheels for PocketSphinx.

+All of the `pocketsphinx-0.1.15...` wheels are built from the [bambocher fork](https://github.com/bambocher/pocketsphinx-python), which is now out of date.
+There is a [currently active fork](https://github.com/cmusphinx/pocketsphinx) but they have released a limited number of wheels and only for the x86 architecture.
+I have compiled as many wheels from the active fork as I can.

 ### Why is this here?